Yuhan-Fei/SMRTnet/README.md

 ```
 -->

-- 1)  <b>an ensemble scoring strategy</b>: We provide the example scripts to perform inference with a single GPU:
+- 1)  <b>The ensemble scoring strategy</b>: We provide the example scripts to perform inference with a single GPU:
 ```python
 DIR=./results/SMRTnet_model